dementive/lt/README.md

 - The only standard library headers used are:  `<new>`, `<stddef.h>`, and `<initializer_list>`.

+- Compiles cleanly with `-Wall -Wextra -Wpedantic -Wshadow` and all sanitizers.

 ## Extras

 In the `extras` directory there are some other useful utilities that are built using some things from lt.